• Skip to primary navigation

 • 1 cup green onions chopped, about 1 bunch

-• 1 cups seasoned breadcrumbs plus some for the tops
+• 1 cup seasoned breadcrumbs plus ½ cup for topping

 • 1 cup crawfish or chicken stock